Mary Daniels has 20 years experience in coaching and has worked with individuals including young people, entrepreneurs, social enterprises and CEOs.

-Born into a Ghanaian family, Mary was fostered at three weeks old by a white British family until her teenage years when, due to unforeseen circumstances, she moved back in with her blood relatives.
+Born into a Ghanaian family, Mary was fostered by a white British family at three weeks until her teenage years when she was forced to moved back in with her blood relatives due to unforeseen circumstances.
 Along with the unsettling transition between the two cultures, Mary also suffered from physical domestic abuse at the hands of her biological father.
-Mary shares her journey of finding herself and why being true to who you are is the most important lesson you can learn.

 – Race & Ethnicity